EPFL-Center-for-Imaging/image-analysis-field-guide/README.md

 **Help us improve the site**

-✒️ We're running a [survey](https://docs.google.com/forms/d/e/1FAIpQLScl3ho-P_F_vO-wSG1CLJCkxEipImF0cQuY_l_o12CRWbKp0Q/viewform?usp=sf_link) to find out how we can improve the site.
+- ✒️ We're running a [survey](https://docs.google.com/forms/d/e/1FAIpQLScl3ho-P_F_vO-wSG1CLJCkxEipImF0cQuY_l_o12CRWbKp0Q/viewform?usp=sf_link) to find out how we can improve the site.
 Don't hesitate to respond!

+- 🤝 Contributions to our project are very welcome.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.

 -------------------------